jsdf/pce/README.md

 source ./emsdk_env.sh

 ```

 Check that running `emcc -v` successfully returns current Emscripten version.
 Detailed installation instructions are on the [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) page.

 In the same terminal, return to the pcejs repository.
 Run `./pcejs_build env` once which will create a `pcejs_build_conf.sh` file if it
 doesn't already exist.

-Similarly you should be working with [my fork of PCE](https://github.com/jsdf/pce) on the
-`pcejs` branch, but presumably that's where you're reading this right now.

 Most of the build process involves running the `./pcejs_build` bash script in the
 root of the repo.
 Commands should be run like `./pcejs_build [command]` or `pcejs_build [command] [arg]`